The generator is the powerhouse of your car. When the engine is running, it provides all electrical units with current and charges the battery

 Increased generator noise:

-- Insufficient amount of grease in the bearings
+- Insufficient amount of lubrication in bearings

 Replace bearings

-- Rotor touching the starter poles
+- The rotor touching the starter poles

-Replace generator cover
+Replace the generator cover

 - Bearing wear